dd-obua/Mic-1-1-Portfolio/README.md

 # 📖 Portfolio: Mobile version <a name="about-project"></a>

-**Portfolio: Application Deploy** the deployment of my Portfolio website.
+**Portfolio: Mobile menu** a show of the mobile menu of my porfolio website.

 ## 🛠 Built With <a name="built-with"></a>